 Building approvals can be used as a leading indicator to determine the trend of construction-related activity, which measures the number and value of building work approved for residential buildings.

-- the trend number of residential building approvals in the NT was unchanged at 37 in the month but increased 2.8% over the year.
+- the trend number of residential building approvals in the NT increased from 39 to 41 in the month and increased 24.2% or 8 over the year.
 In original terms, over the year approvals for:

-- alterations, additions and conversions increased from zero to 1.
+- alterations, additions and conversions declined from 3 to 0.

-- the value of total total residential building approvals in the NT declined by 46.0% over the year to $28.7 million, in original current price terms.
+- the value of total residential building approvals in the NT declined by 23.9% over the year to $33.7 million, in original current price terms.

 For the latest data and analysis on residential building approvals in the NT, see the Department of Treasury and Finance's Building approvals economic brief.